reflele/Fog-p/README.md

 - A client/server multipage application developed in Java, JSP, html, css, and bootstrap.
 - Built with Maven
-- Deployed on a Tomcat Webcontainer v.
-8 or 9.
+- Deployed on a Tomcat Webcontainer.